Marketing systems: from scattered tools to predictable pipeline

 Most B2B conversions involve multiple touchpoints.
 A prospect reads a blog post, returns via a Google ad, downloads a guide, receives three nurture emails, and then books a call.
 First-touch attribution gives all the credit to the blog post.
 Last-touch gives it all to the nurture email.
 Neither is accurate.

 A practical approach for growing businesses: use a simple position-based model.
-This is not perfect, but it is vastly better than single-touch attribution, and it does not require the data infrastructure that algorithmic models demand.
+This is not perfect, but it is vastly better than single-touch attribution, and it does not require a heavy reporting setup.

 What to measure